-Whatever you celebrate, this time of year is likely filled with family gatherings, get-togethers with friends, and being a bit busier.
+Whatever you celebrate or whether you celebrate, this time of year may be filled with family gatherings, get-togethers with friends, and being a bit busier.
 Many of us enjoy the holidays, yet people report a significant amount of stress surrounding them.
 Whether it’s trying to do too much, financial concerns about gift buying or taking time off from work, or potentially (or expectedly) heated exchanges with family or friends, the holiday season can be a challenge, making it difficult to enjoy things as much as we might want to.
 And on the other side of things, some people don’t enjoy the holidays or just don’t care for them, so this time of year can’t be over with fast enough.
 Whatever the case, the holiday season is here, so coping or dealing is important and necessary.

 This is not the be-all-and-end-all of stress-reducing holiday lists, but here are a few tips you might find helpful:

 - Remain neutral.
-This is one I have been hearing a lot about this year- with the thing that happened just this month (I mean the election) and the ongoing aftermath.
-What I mean by this is that it’s a good idea to refrain from controversial topics at family gatherings, holiday parties, and other such events.
+This is one I have been hearing a lot about this year- with the thing that happened last year (the election) and the aftermath we hear about daily… What I mean by this is that it’s a good idea to refrain from controversial topics at family gatherings, holiday parties, and other such events.
 Sure, some families can have great dialogue about these kinds of topics, but often this material can lead to bitterness and conflict, harmed relationships, or at a minimum, really killing the vibe.
 I’m not saying to ignore these very important and timely issues and real-world concerns, but Thanksgiving or Christmas dinner, or your work happy hour may not be the best time for these conversations.
-Although I have been very interested myself, I too have been inundated with news and talk about these things, and it can put me in a pretty negative mood.
-At least during the holidays I would rather just enjoy my family and friends, some of whom I don’t get to see very often.
+Though I enjoy a good political or religious debate, at least during the holidays I would rather just enjoy my family and friends, some of whom I don’t get to see very often.

 - Be flexible.
 Similar to #1, try to be flexible.
 Plans may change, people may get sick, or other things may happen that can force you to change plans or for things to happen in unexpected ways.
 Kids will get sick, families will fight, or people may have to work.
 We’re not in control of much of this, so try to roll with it and to enjoy yourself anyway.
 And by doing so, others will enjoy themselves more too!

 - Plan something fun!
 I have a family and we’re all pretty scheduled.
 I can’t tell you how many times we’ve had ideas to do things, like drive around and look at Christmas lights, go to a corn maze in the fall, or go outdoor ice skating in the winter- that never happened.
-Sure, many times we have, but as scheduled as we tend to be, we’ve found that we have to build these things into the schedule in order for them to happen.
+We have done all of these things, but as scheduled as we tend to be, we’ve found that we have to build these things into the schedule in order for them to happen.
 We can’t just wait for that one free Saturday with no plans whatsoever- because that pretty much doesn’t exist!
 And this is true for many families these days.
-The point here is that if something like this is important to you- anything fun that you want to do and that isn’t necessarily required or scheduled by someone else- then plan it and make sure to do it.
+If something like this is important to you- anything fun that you want to do and that isn’t necessarily required or scheduled by someone else- then plan it and make sure to do it.
 You’ll be glad you did.

 - Stay busy- or enjoy the break.
-This one is more for those who find themselves without as much to do during the holidays, or who choose not to get involved.
-If this isn’t a fun time of year, that’s totally ok.
+This one is more for those who find themselves without as much to do during the holidays, who choose not to get involved, or who just don’t celebrate holidays.
+If this isn’t a fun time of year or you don’t celebrate, that’s totally ok.
 Hopefully that means you can stay busy with other things, like hobbies or interests, work, volunteering, or projects.
 Or, enjoy taking a break from the norm.
 Take time to relax, and even if you’re not celebrating the holidays, relish in not having much you have to do- especially if being busy or stressed is the norm.
-Pick up a book, go for a massage, take a long walk.
+Pick up a book, go for a massage, take a long walk, or binge watch all 5 seasons of a show.
 Whatever you do, fill your time with something positive and you may be less focused on other things.